-Sujay is preparing himself for appearing in Joint Entrance examination.
+Sujay is preparing himself for appearing in the Joint Entrance examination.
 His higher secondary exam was held two weeks ago.
 His focus is to score high and get admission in Kolkata Medical College for MBBS.
 Today he is coming back to his home late from his coaching class as one of the senior-most coaching staff detained him and his other class-fellows in gossiping.
 Sujay is thinking about how he would explain about his late arrival to his grandfather Shyamsundar Chawdhury who is a disciplined, punctual man and famous for his high personality in the whole area.
 He is all in all in their family as well as the village and so strict that neither his parents nor any villager have the courage to open their mouth standing in front of him.

 At the very beginning of his youth, the first love of his life invites in the form of Sujata, mesmerized Sujay fails to paddle his bicycle and gazes at her wet face and physique.
 Suddenly looking at Sujay at a glance Sujata does not understand why Sujay belonging to a royal family is gazing at her!
-Accidentally gets looked some portion of her sari leaving the upper portion of her body is skipping ahead maintaining rhythm on the waves.
-She thinks does Sujay stand for this reason!
+Accidentally gets looked at some portion of her sari leaving the upper portion of her body skipping ahead maintaining rhythm on the waves.
+She thinks Sujay stand for this reason!
 With great fear and shyness, she quickly sinks in the water; after a while coming near to the edge of the pond she puts up her head slowly from the water and notices Sujay has stood like a statue at the same place.
-Sujata thrills in passion feeling strange attraction for Sujay and start thinking with a down head about the unexpected attraction of Sujay.
+Sujata thrills in passion feeling strange attraction for Sujay and starts thinking with a down head about the unexpected attraction of Sujay.
 Water is rolling down from her wet hairs through cheek; she is looking like a statue of black stone which is wet in rain.
-Sujay has lost his sense and he does not know what for he is standing beside the road.
-Leaving shyness and fear Sujata turns her head up, looks at the face of Sujay with fear mixing with shy and romance; she becomes hesitated and further giggles asking, "What happened to you?"
-Sujay looking at her blackface, white teeth and wet white sari on her body in the light of fool moon becomes amazed and feels in his mind is she inviting him to enter into the garden of her love.
+Sujay has lost his sense and he does not know why he is standing beside the road.
+Leaving shyness and fear Sujata turns her head up, looks at the face of Sujay with fear mixing with shyness and romance; she becomes hesitant and further giggles asking, "What happened to you?"
+Sujay looking at her blackface, white teeth and wet white sari on her body in the light of the fool moon becomes amazed and feels in his mind is she inviting him to enter into the garden of her love.
 A strange wave of love touches his heart to raise the warmth of youth.

 Reaching home Sujay couldn't fling off from his mind the scene of Sonalidighi where Sujata sinking her body in the water up to west covering wet sari giggled looking at his face.
 So many times he tries to forget the memory but her innocent face and sweet smile appear in his mind repeatedly.
 He fails to understand whether it is furore or blooming of first love in his core.
 The phenomenon of bathing Sujata, embellished by full moon peeps in his mind, again and again, being mesmerized he feels the beauty of Sujata is the best in the whole world which stimulates and invites him to enter into the palace of love for romance with her.
 Gradually Sujata's love nestles in his core silently; feeling bizarre attraction with her, he decides to return home from his coaching class at the same time regularly with a view to get a look in the bathing pose of Sujata.

-Sujata jumps into the water of Sonalidighi after working whole day long in the field with repeated throbs of strange fits of passion and further keeps vigil on the road beside Sonalidighi.
+Sujata jumps into the water of Sonalidighi after working the whole day long in the field with repeated throbs of strange fits of passion and further keeps vigil on the road beside Sonalidighi.
 Stepping down from the bus Sujay paddles his bicycle and thinks 'would Sujata swim and wait for him today in the water of Sonalidighi!'
 As soon as he reaches near to the pond he stops cycling with sudden impetus throbs of strange attraction of Sujata mixing fear and romance.
 Looking at the water of Sonalidighi he observes today once again Sujata is standing in the water up to her waist looking at the road with curiosity.
-For a while, both Sujata and Sujay make conversation in their eyes looking at each other without saying a word.
+For a while, both Sujata and Sujay make conversation with their eyes looking at each other without saying a word.
 So many questions like pieces of the cloud are floating in their minds for dropping on the ocean of love, but they fail to open their mouth for speaking to each other.
 They feel excessive excitement of blooming youth for quenching thrust of adolescence getting close together.
 For a while, they have forgotten their existence looking at each other.
 Other ladies who are bathing in the Sonalidighi become confused looking at the silent activity between Sujata and Sujay.
 All of a sudden, all become startled hearing the blowing horn of a motorcycle ridden by a teenager for getting a side on the way where Sujaystood.
 Hesitating Sujay quickly takes a turn and rides his bicycle without saying anything for return to his home; Looking at Sujay, Sujata begins chuckling standing in the water.

 Sujata and Sujay both wait a whole day long for meeting each other in the evening beside the road of Sonalidighi; they cannot stay without meeting at least once daily.
 One day Sujay dares to ask, "Sujata, which class do you read in and what is your name?"
 Sujata can't comprehend what she'd say to Sujay!
 She says nothing due to her fear and shyness.
 Sujay asks again, "Why don't you say anything?"
 Sujata feels very inferior and poor in caste and wealth in society in comparison to Sujay; as he belongs to an upper class and royal family who is well known to everybody in the village.
 She is not fit for him; in the society, his family members are called rich whereas they belong to the poor and lower category in the society.
 So she fails to reply to him.